| Time |

 Circular economy concepts continue to grow in popularity as a sustainable solution to supply chain disruption and resource scarcity.
 Developers are establishing ambitious ‘Zero Waste to Landfill’ goals whilst some major cities are setting deadlines for achieving full circularity.
 Join our expert global panel for a look at the latest approaches within circular construction and procurement, their challenges and benefits, and what action needs to be taken for long term, systemic change.
 They’ll consider:

-• Innovations in recycling and reuse: How can digital tools be utilised in identifying, sourcing, costing, and maximising opportunities for reuse.
+- Innovations in recycling and reuse: Which digital tools can be utilised in identifying, sourcing, costing, and maximising opportunities for reuse.

 Moderated by Aythan Lewes MRICS, Director, EALA Impacts CIC